mhdeleglise/PsiTheta/README.md

 While

-> tst_theta 1234567890 100
+> theta 1234567890 100

 gives

 > 1.234518946373189641192934340523247504502720741909842124778080972936152059737170653995781075599578447e9

-It works on a PC using linux Ubunto or a macbook.
+It works on a PC 64 bit  using linux Ubunto or a mac 64bits with an not too old version of mac os x.
-GNU MP and GNU MPFR must be installed on this computer.
+GNU MP and GNU MPFR must be installed on these computers.

 # Reférences